alexanderchuranov/Metaresc/README.md

 By default `char *` is classified by Metaresc as a NULL-terminated string.
-For declaration of a pointer on a single character or an array user should use keyword `POINTER`.
+For declaration of a pointer on a single character or an array the user should use the keyword `POINTER`.

 POINTER (type, name, _text\_metadata_, _{ pointer\_on\_resources\_array }_, _resource\_type_, _resources\_array\_size_)